Skenvy/dispatch-suggestor/README.md

 # [dispatch-suggestor](https://github.com/Skenvy/dispatch-suggestor)
 [![Test](https://github.com/Skenvy/dispatch-suggestor/actions/workflows/main.yaml/badge.svg?branch=main&event=push)](https://github.com/Skenvy/dispatch-suggestor/actions/workflows/main.yaml)

+> [!CAUTION]
+> This is not yet passed pre-release development and testing.
+The rest of this README is a preemptive skeleton that is currently meaningless.
+It will be updated once the initial development is complete.

 Suggests dispatchable workflows for a branch that would otherwise trigger the dispatchable workflows from pushes to the trunk.
 ```yaml
 - name: Dispatch 📤 Suggestor 📥